vg-json-data/sm-json-data/strats.md

   - If the previous door environment is water, then `Gravity` is required.
 - A match with `leaveNormally` comes with a `"or": [{"useFlashSuit": {}}, {"blueSuitShinecharge": {}}]` requirement.

 In all three cases, there is an implicit requirement of `canHorizontalShinespark` when sparking through a horizontal door.
-There is also an implicit requirement of `canMidairShinespark` if the `position` property is "top" in either the `comeInWithSpark` or a matching `leaveWithSpark`.
+There is also an implicit requirement of `canHorizontalMidairShinespark` when a shinespark is initiated midair (when it is not "grounded") as specified with the `grounded` property of the `leaveWithSpark`.
+If the `grounded` property is unspecified, then a spark is assumed to be not grounded if the `position` property is "top" or if it is unspecified and matched with a `comeInWithSpark` in the next room with a `position` property that is "top".

 #### Example
 ```json